saipraveend/Ultravision/README.md

 # Ultravision

-This was a project to help the blind implemented using arduino back in 2013.
+This was a project created back in 2013 for my sister.

+The aim of this project was to help the visually impaired children to cope up with the physical environment and traverse easily without any guidance, both indoors and outdoors.